I was hurt or abused as a child

 Mondays@Northpoint - a free emotional wellbeing service for women who have been sexually abused in childhood.
 The service can offer you time with an experienced therapist in a confidential space.
 This service is currently unable to accept more referrals or self-referrals, but will be open to new referrals again in 2020.
-Email firstname.lastname@example.org now to secure a place.
+Email firstname.lastname@example.org for more information.

 Basis Yorkshire's young people's project supports girls and young women up to the age of 18 living in Leeds who have experienced child sexual exploitation.
 Basis can offer one-to-one support and help accessing other agencies or appointments, including making sure your voice is heard by other professionals.
 They work with you as long as you need it and offer peer support for girls and young women that no longer need one-to-one support.
 You can refer yourself or be referred, forms available online.
 Call 0113 243 0036 or email firstname.lastname@example.org to enquire about referrals.